vitmil/url-check-client/README.md

 # About url check client
-url_check_client.py is a client to make requests vs web app running on url-check.vimi.space.
+url_check_client.py is a client to make requests vs RESTful Web Services running on url-check.vimi.space.

 Note:
 If your firewall blocks outgoing connection, to reach the service on url-check.vimi.space,